This procedure was updated in November 2017 to reflect local practice.

 Strategy meetings will make contingency plans for future actions following further assessment and investigation of the incident.
 The option of reconvening the strategy meeting post the investigation may be useful in some cases.

 Specialist opinion may be required to inform the assessment from those providing specialist treatment services for young people who sexually harm others.
+The Child and Adolescent Harmful Behaviour service offers specialist consultation in cases where a concern has been raised about a child's sexual behaviour.

 Where there are concerns that the alleged abuser is also a victim of abuse consideration should be given to convening a Child Protection Conference if the young person is deemed to have suffered, or is likely to suffer, significant harm.